Native American Facts For Kids was written for young people learning about the Atakapas for school or home-schooling reports. We encourage students

 do not have a reservation or their own government.
 But the Atakapas do have tribal communities where they

-continue to practice their culture.
+continue to practice their culture, such as the Atakapa Ishak Nation.

 What language do the Atakapas speak?